The Worlds Healthiest Foods : Cod Liver Oil

 Fat soluble Vitamin D

 is present in its natural form in very few foods, but remains critical for the health of bones and teeth.
 It’s also necessary for proper absorption of calcium in the gut and helps maintain proper levels of phosphate and calcium for normal mineralization of bone and teeth.
-Rich sources in vitamin D include: fish, sea food, organic unpasteurized dairy products and the sun.
+Rich sources in vitamin D include: fish, seafood, organic unpasteurized dairy products and the sun.
 Intake of vitamin D in its natural form is crucial; synthetic vitamin supplements just don’t do the job.

 Cod liver is a great choice for a dietery supplement if you find you’re not getting enough omega-3’s, vitamin A or vitamin D.